 Geodetic coordinate system is a truly spherical coordinate

 system, where a line between two points is defined as the shortest path between

 those points on the globe rather than 2d Cartesian space.

 By default, Matplotlib automatically sets the limits of your Axes based on the data

 class, this equates to the limits of the resulting map.
 Sometimes this autoscaling

 is a desirable feature and other times it is not.

 To set the extents of a cartopy GeoAxes, there are several convenient options:

-In the next section, examples of contouring, block plotting and adding geo-located images are provided for more advanced map based visualisations.
+In the next section, examples of contouring and adding geo-located images are provided for more advanced map based visualisations.